matt765/front-end-questions/CONTRIBUTING.md

 If you would like to support the ongoing development and maintenance of this project, you can do so through the GitHub Sponsors program.
 Your sponsorship helps me dedicate more time and resources to this project.
 To become a sponsor, you can click the "Sponsor" button on my profile.

-Merge requests to add or update questions are appreciated.
+Merge requests to add or update questions are welcomed and appreciated.

 Thank you once again for your interest and support!